Payne-in-Bahrain/u2_lessons_referencing_related_data/README.md

 // Used to perform CRUD external to the application

-// To use (don't type the $'s):
-//   1.
-Open a Node REPL in Terminal:
-//         $ node

-//   2.
-Load this crud-helper.js module
-//         $ .load crud-helper.js

-//   3.
-When done CRUDing, exit the REPL with:
-//         $ .exit (or ctrl-D, or ctrl-C twice)

-// If any changes are made to the models,
-// exit the REPL and reload this module

 // If the db connection string is in a .env file, we need
 // to read in those env variables just like in server.js require('dotenv').config();
 // Connect to the database